chef/chef-web-docs/content/saas/get_started.md

 ## Install Chef Workstation

-To install the Chef Workstation, go through our extended [Install Chef Workstation](https://docs.chef.io/workstation/install_workstation/) page.
+Go through our extended [Install Chef Workstation](https://docs.chef.io/workstation/install_workstation/) page to install the Chef Workstation.

 ## Configure Chef Workstation

-### Set up Chef Credentials file
+### Set up the Chef Credentials file

-To continue configuring Workstation with Chef SaaS, a credentials file must be created.
-This file will be updated with new credentials created later in the setup.
+Create a credentials file to continue configuring Workstation with Chef SaaS.
+You can update the new credentials created later in the setup.

-1. On the workstation, run: `knife configure init`
+1. On the workstation, run: `knife configure init`.
 1. This will prompt you with several questions:
     * Enter the Chef Infra Server URL provided in the Starter Kit (Example: `mycompany-demo.saas.chef.io`)
-    * For the existing API username or clientname, enter pivotal, which is the Super User account provided in the Starter Kit.
+    * For the existing API username or clientname, enter the Super User account provided in the Starter Kit.
-1. Copy the `pivotal.pem` file provided in the Starter Kit to the ~/.chef directory before running any additional commands with Knife.
+1. Copy the `pivotal.pem` file in the Starter Kit to the ~/.chef directory before running additional commands with Knife.

 The credentials file that gets created in the `~/.chef` directory looks like as shown in the following code snippet: